Print friendly version

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-This absence of skin most commonly affects the scalp, but any location of the body surface can be affected, including the truck, arms, and legs.
-Most patients with aplasia cutis congenita have no other abnormalities, although the condition may be associated with congenital malformations involving the cardiovascular, gastrointestinal, genitourinary, and central nervous systems.
-The cause of this condition is unclear and appears to be multifactorial (many different factors appear to play a role); teratogens, genetic factors, trauma, and compromised skin perfusion each seem to play a role.Aplasia cutis congenita is a condition in which there is a congenital (present from birth) absence of skin with or without the absence of underlying structures such as bone.
+It most commonly affects the scalp, but any location of the body can be affected.
+While most people with aplasia cutis congenita have no other abnormalities, some people have congenital malformations involving the cardiovascular (heart), gastrointestinal, genitourinary, and central nervous systems.
+The cause of this condition is unclear and appears to be multifactorial (many different factors appear to play a role); contributing factors may include teratogens, genes, trauma, and compromised skin perfusion.Aplasia cutis congenita is a condition in which there is congenital (present from birth) absence of skin, with or without the absence of underlying structures such as bone.

 Last updated: 3/22/2010

 - Tamara Buchel, Wendy Devaul, Keith Frey.
 Pop Quiz: Newborn with Scalp Lesion.
 American Family Physician.
 October 15, 2005; http://www.aafp.org/afp/2005/1015/.
 Accessed 1/19/2010.

 - Joseph G. Morelli.
 Chapter 647 - Cutaneous Defects.
 In: Robert M. Kleigman.
 Nelson Textbook of Pediatrics, 18th edition.
 Philadelphia, PA: Saunders Elsevier; 2007;